raspberrypi/style-guide/style-guide.md

 *   k – do not use as an abbreviation for thousand.
 When talking about kilobytes, use kB, not k, which is outdated. *The original BBC Micro had 32kB memory.*
 *   kb – kilobit.
 No space between the number and kb.
 *   kB – kilobyte.
 No space between the number and kB.
-*   kbps – kilobits per second.
-No space between the number and kbps.
+*   kb/s – kilobits per second.
+No space between the number and kb/s.
-*   kBps – kilobytes per second.
-No space between the number and kBps.
+*   kB/s – kilobytes per second.
+No space between the number and kB/s.
 *   keylogger
 *   key press
 *   Key Stage – in UK school system, note upper-case letters